 - Avoid sugary foods and beverages.

 Taking care of your health and oral health is crucial to preventing more severe problems down the road.
-Caring for your teeth with routine brushing and flossing at home can minimize the chances for tooth decay that can lead to infection or permanent tooth loss.
+Caring for your teeth with routine brushing and flossing at home can minimize the chances of tooth decay that can lead to infection or permanent tooth loss.
 Though Image Dental is currently closed for routine visits, we are available for those needing emergency dental care and procedures, including root canals and extractions.
-Schedule an appointment today by giving us a call at (209) 955-1500 or request an appointment online by clicking here.